Organic Grass-Fed Beef

-The USDA advises consumers that beef steaks must reach an internal temperature of 145° F. However, this may result in steaks cooked more thoroughly than desired (i.e., well done instead of medium or medium-rare):
+The USDA advises consumers that beef must reach an internal temperature of 145° F. However, this may result in meat cooked more thoroughly than desired (i.e., well done instead of medium or medium-rare).

 Grass fed beef has higher protein and lower fat levels, and will usually need 25% to 30% less cooking time, compared with standard, grain-finished beef.

 Choose recipes that don't mask the delicate flavor of grass fed beef … and help preserve its succulence.

 To best protect moisture and tenderness, use the minimally essential cooking times and temperatures to achieve the desired degree of doneness.

 To avoid over-cooking patties made from our grass-fed ground beef, reduce a regular burger recipe’s recommended temperature by 50 degrees.
 The cooking time will remain the same or slightly shorter, even at the lower temperature.

 Bring your patties to room temperature before cooking, and always pre-heat your oven, pan or grill.

 Use a thermometer to test for doneness.
 Since grass fed beef cooks more quickly, it can go from perfect to over-cooked in less than a minute.